pleb/blog/posts/minimal-nextjs-blog-part5-miscellaneous-pages.md

 ---
 title: Minimal Next.js Blog (Part 5 - Miscellaneous pages)
 slug: minimal-nextjs-blog-part5-miscellaneous-pages
-date: August 17, 2020
+date: May 1, 2022
 categories:
   - Next.js
   - Blogging
   - React
 ---

-*This is a multi-part series.
-If you haven't read the previous posts, I'd suggest you start at [part 1](/posts/minimal-nextjs-blog-part1-hello-world), as all subsequent parts continue on from each other and are not individual units.*
+*This is a multipart series.
+If you haven't read the previous post, I'd suggest you start at [part 1](/posts/minimal-nextjs-blog-part1-hello-world), as all subsequent parts continue on from each other and likely won't make sense as individual units.*

 ---

 Part 5, Welcome.
-In this part, I'll be adding support for miscellaneous pages, such as about me etc. I figure if Markdown is good enough for blogging, then it's good enough to be used for a miscellaneous page.
+In this part, I add support for miscellaneous pages, such as about me, where I work, etc. If Markdown formatting is good enough for blogging, then I figure it's good enough for miscellaneous pages.

-Before I start, I've decided that the markdown files for miscellaneous pages will live under the folder `miscellaneous`.
-The primary reason of this is that the Next.js framework has taken the folder `pages`, so I can't use that one.
-If you recall, blog posts use the route `/blog/{post-slug}`.
-For miscellaneous pages, I've decided to use the top-level route, so for example `/{page-slug}`.
-I like this, as I always strive for clean looking URLs, and because this is only going to be a basic blog, I don't envisage any regret later on by taking the top-level route for this purpose.
-Well, fingers crossed anyway.
+I decide that the markdown files for miscellaneous pages will live under the `miscellaneous` folder.
+The main reason is that the Next.js framework has taken the folder `pages`, so I can't use that one.

+If you recall, blog posts use the route format of `/blog/{post-slug}`.
+This is a sub-level route, as the blog posts live under the top-level `/blog/` route.
+For miscellaneous pages, I decide to use the top-level route of `/{page-slug}`.
+Using a top-level route means cleaner URLs.
+Additionally, because this is a basic blog site, I assume I'll have only a few miscellaneous pages.

 ## Refactor time

 Refactoring is good, as sharing logic and only having one place to update code is great for maintainability.
-It is however, not great for blogging, as I am finding out.
-That said.....
-I just can't not do it!
-Sigh.
+It is, however, not great for blogging, as I'm finding out.
+I've come too far to throw caution to the wind, though, so on with a refactor.

-To begin I'll add a `utilities.ts` file the `build-time` directory.
-The full path is `/shared/build-time/utilities.ts`.
+First, I add a `utilities.ts` file under the `build-time` directory.

-I'll add a shared method to convert Markdown to Html.
+I then add sharable logic to convert Markdown to Html.

 ```ts
 export const covertMarkdownToHtml = async (content: string): Promise<string> =>
   (await unified().use(markdown).use(highlight).use(html).process(content)).toString()
 ```

-Then I'll update the `[slug].tsx` file that renders blog pages to the browser screen.
-The full path is `/pages/blog/[slug].tsx`.
+With that sharable function declared, I update the `[slug].tsx` file, which renders blog pages to the browser screen.

-Changing
+It changes from:

 ```ts
 const html = await unified().use(markdown).use(highlight).use(html).process(content)
 ```

-to
+to:

 ```ts
 const html = await covertMarkdownToHtml(content)
 ```

-Next, I'll add a function to convert get markdown files and read a markdown file.
+Next, I add sharable logic to get Markdowns files and their content.

 ```ts
 export const getMarkdownFileNames = async (subPath: string): Promise<string[]> =>